 W14 Subversive by Blessing

 ‘Blessings’ don’t fit into the world of capitalism, competition, stock markets and property values.
-In the Christian tradition blessings are free, but just as Bonhoeffer censured ‘cheap grace,’ blessings are not cheap.
-If we are to be ‘edge people’ we need to know ourselves rightly, know that we each are blessed and held by God, as God blesses and holds all people and creation.
+In the Christian tradition blessings are free but just as Dietrich Bonhoeffer censured ‘cheap grace,’ blessings are not cheap.
+If we are to be ‘edge people’ we need to know ourselves rightly, know that each of us is blessed and held by God, as God blesses and holds all people and creation.

-In this presentation we will reflect upon how the generosity of God’s kingdom continually seeks to break into our world; blessings help our orientation in and toward God.
-Blessings, in all forms, from those we speak in the liturgy to simple acts of grace before meals are not supernatural acts of magic, but relational.
-As the Early Celtic Christians knew, they are ways of asking God that we see the world through God’s eyes.
+In this presentation we will reflect upon how the generosity of God’s kingdom continually seeks to break into our world.
+Blessings help our orientation in and toward God.
+Blessings, in all forms, from those we speak in the liturgy to simple acts of grace before meals, are not supernatural acts of magic, but relational.
+As the Early Celtic Christians knew, blessings are ways of asking God that we see the world through God’s eyes.
 They teach us how to be more fully human.

 Saturday: 2:50 – 3:50pm

-W22 Spiritual Direction As A Transformative Tool For Pre-School Children
+W22 Using Spiritual Direction as a Transformative Tool for Pre-School Children

-Over the past three decades, several governments (Australia, New Zealand and Wales) around the world have included the word ‘spirituality’ in the curriculum of early childhood in countries.
-Yet despite this inclusion little or no pedagogical support is given to early childhood educators on the recognition and nurture of the lived experience of children’s spirituality.
+Over the past three decades, several governments (Australia, New Zealand and Wales) have included the word ‘spirituality’ in the curriculum of early childhood education.
+Yet despite this inclusion little or no pedagogical support is given to early childhood educators for the recognition and nurture of the lived experience of children’s spirituality.
 Spirituality is often difficult to define or describe and can often be ignored by Early Childhood educators as they focus on more measurable learning outcomes.
-For teachers who haven’t grown up in a religious framework, attended a retreat or journeyed with a spiritual director, it is a foreign concept.
+For teachers who haven’t grown up in a religious framework, attended a retreat or journeyed with a spiritual director, spirituality is a foreign concept.

-Kristen is currently completing her doctoral thesis titled “An Exploration of the Dimensions of Children’s Lived Experience of Spirituality on “The Walk” at the Australian Catholic University.
-She has also been part of a number of large school based projects in Melbourne and Singapore introducing mindfulness across different levels of the schools as well as involving educators and parents.
+Kristen is currently completing her doctoral thesis titled “An Exploration of the Dimensions of Children’s Lived Experience of Spirituality on ‘The Walk’” at Australian Catholic University.
+She has been part of a number of large school based projects in Melbourne and Singapore, introducing mindfulness across different levels in the schools as well as involving educators and parents.
 She is currently living in Singapore.